jacobleblanc-cs/jacobleblanc-cs/README.md

 - Studied at App State.
 I graduated December, 2024
 - Studied computer science and mathematics (computation concentration).
 - Interested in low-level and systems programming, operating systems, and open source software.
 - I run a homelab and enjoy learning about infrastructure and hosting!
+Currently using RHEL, ZFS, and Docker on my server.
+Working on implementing Ansible, Kubernetes, and Corosync into my setup.

 ***